-DEFAC has traditionally met on the third Monday of the designated months; for fiscal year 2021, the June meeting date has been adjusted to comply with the statutory requirement that the reports be submitted by June 20.
+DEFAC has traditionally met on the third Monday of the designated months; from fiscal year 2022, the June meeting date is adjusted, if necessary, to comply with the statutory requirement that the reports be submitted by June 20.
 The Subcommittees meet to deliberate on economic and fiscal trends and to prepare a report for the full Council meeting.
 Mr. Houghton presides over the meeting of the full Council.
 Typically, meetings begin with the approval of minutes followed by Expenditure and Revenue Subcommittee estimate presentations.
 The subcommittee reports are debated and revised, if necessary.
 Once approved, the results of these presentations are used to determine key elements of the following fiscal year's budget.
 DEFAC estimates are the basis for: